fl101/awardfares-blog/_posts/2023-12-20-share-journeys.md

 ### Share a Journey

-This new feature becomes extremely handy when organizing a trip with a group of people.
-It helps evaluate different options while seeing exact information such as flight numbers, dates, and cities involved.
+This new feature becomes extremely handy when organizing a trip with a group.
+It helps evaluate different options while seeing exact information, such as flight numbers, dates, and cities involved.

-Once you are ready working on an itinerary, tap on **Share** to get a unique link you can send to friends and family.
+Once you are ready to work on an itinerary, tap on **Share** to get a unique link you can send to friends and family.

 <img src="../assets/img/share-journeys/journey-planner-share.webp" alt="Empty Journey in Journey planner." class="noborder"/>

-When opening the link, they will see a summary of your itinerary along with a map.
+They will see a summary of your itinerary and a map when opening the link.

 <img src="../assets/img/share-journeys/journey-planner-map.webp" alt="Empty Journey in Journey planner." class="noborder"/>

-Use the **Copy URL** button to recover the unique link URL at anytime.
+Use the **Copy URL** button to recover the unique link URL anytime.

 <img src="../assets/img/share-journeys/journey-planner-copy-url.webp" alt="Copy journey URL in AwardFares." class="noborder"/>

 ### Unshare a Journey

-If you ever want to stop sharing your itinerary, simply tap on **Unshare**.
+If you ever want to stop sharing your itinerary, tap on **Unshare**.

 <img src="../assets/img/share-journeys/journey-planner-unshare.webp" alt="Empty Journey in Journey planner." class="noborder"/>

 ### Copy to Clipboard

-The legacy **Copy to clipboard** option is still there in case you want to paste it into a note and have it at hand when calling a call center, or even saving more options.
+The legacy **Copy to clipboard** option is still there if you want to paste it into a note and have it at hand when calling a service center or just save your trips on the side.

 Remember you can also paste it back into AwardFares into a new journey.